needle-mirror/com.unity.sentis/Documentation~/profile-a-model.md

 To help you profile a model, you can get the output from any layer in a model.
 Follow these steps:

+1. Get the index of the layer want to output from the model inspector.
-1. Use `Model.AddOutput("layer-name")` to add the layer to the model outputs, before you create the worker.
+2. Use [`Model.AddOutput("layer-name", index)`](xref:Unity.Sentis.Model.AddOutput(System.String)) to add the layer to the model outputs, before you create the worker.
-2. Run the model.
+3. Run the model.
-3. Use `IWorker.PeekOutput("layer-name")` to get the output from the layer.
+4. Use [`IWorker.PeekOutput("layer-name")`](xref:Unity.Sentis.IWorker.PeekOutput) to get the output from the layer.

 Only use layer outputs to debug your model.
 The more layers you add as outputs, the more memory the model uses.